Smart Community Corps Internship Program Summer 2021

-The SCC internship program offers Georgia Tech students the opportunity to work with top Georgia Tech researchers and their local community partners on impactful projects.
-Our interns will gain experience working with local government, community, and non-profit leaders and expand their professional network while receiving a stipend.
+The SCC internship program offers students the opportunity to work as a cohort with top researchers and their local community partners on impactful smart community projects.
+Our interns will gain experience working with local government, community, and non-profit leaders and expand their professional network while receiving a summer stipend.

 The SCC internship also provides: